awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-getting-started.rst

 #. `Sign up for the AWS Free Tier. <https://aws.amazon.com/free/>`__

 #. `Create a Mobile Hub project <https://console.aws.amazon.com/mobilehub/>`__ by signing into the console.
 The Mobile Hub console provides a single location for managing and monitoring your app's cloud resources.

-   To integrate existing AWS resources using the SDK directly, without Mobile Hub, see :doc:`Setup  Options for Android <how-to-android-sdk-setup>` or :doc:`Setup  Options for iOS <how-to-ios-sdk-setup>`.

 #.
 Name your project, check the box to allow Mobile Hub to administer resources for you and then choose :guilabel:`Add`.